dylanvowell/SQL-Churn-Rate/README.md

 ## Project Overview

 - **Business Question:** Why are users leaving the platform, and what patterns can we detect?
-- **Definition of Churn:** A user is considered churned if inactive for 90+ days.
+- **Definition of Churn:** A user is considered churned if account canceled.
-- **Goal:** Identify churn drivers, present insights clearly, and propose actions to reduce churn.
+- **Goal:** Split data into two cohorts, identify churn rates for each cohort, create visual representation of churn rates.

 ---